NixOS/nix-pills/pills/02-install-on-your-running.md

 share -> /nix/store/ig31y9gfpp8pf3szdd7d4sf29zr7igbr-<b>nix-2.1.3</b>/share
 </code></pre>

 That nix-2.1.3 derivation in the Nix store is Nix itself, with binaries and libraries.
-The process of \"installing\" the derivation in the profile basically reproduces the hierarchy of the nix-2.1.3 store derivation in the profile by means of symbolic links.
+The process of "installing" the derivation in the profile basically reproduces the hierarchy of the nix-2.1.3 store derivation in the profile by means of symbolic links.

 The contents of this profile are special, because only one program has been installed in our profile, therefore e.g. the `bin` directory points to the only program which has been installed (Nix itself).